School Admissions online forms

 The distance from home and the school gate nearest to home by the shortest available walking route will be measured using a computerised mapping system.

 As a general guide, we will treat routes without pavements and street lighting as unsafe for children and young people.
-When assessing the safety of routes, the Authority will assume that the child is accompanied, as necessary, by a parent or other responsible person.
+When assessing the safety of routes, the council will assume that the child is accompanied, as necessary, by a parent or other responsible person.
 Initial assessment of route safety is made by the team responsible for assessing eligibility for home to school transport.
 Where the safety of a route is questioned by an applicant, the council’s Road Safety team will carry out an assessment.

-*Policy updated in line with revised guidance from the Department for Education released on 29th June 2023.
+*Policy updated in line with revised guidance from the Department for Education released on 29 June 2023.
 Further information here.

 More information or making an enquiry about free home to school travel